LordiAnders/PAYDAY-2-VR-Fixes/README.md

 Additionally, underbarrel modes can only be toggled while you're not "aiming down sights" (weapon held at eye level and looking straight).

+This mod implements reload timelines for underbarrel modes so they have proper reload animations and sounds, instead of sharing the same reload as the standard fire mode.

 ## Installation
+Only needs SuperBLT and PAYDAY 2 VR.

 Drop into BLT mods folder (PAYDAY 2/mods).